-The accompanying consolidated financial statements include the accounts of the Company, its subsidiaries in which the Company has a controlling financial interest and an investment fund formed to fund the purchase of solar energy systems, which is consolidated as a variable interest entity ("VIE").
+The accompanying consolidated financial statements include the accounts of the Company, its subsidiaries in which the Company has a controlling financial interest and two investment funds formed to fund the purchase of solar energy systems, which are consolidated with the Company as variable interest entities ("VIE").
 The Company uses a qualitative approach in assessing the consolidation requirement for VIEs.
 This approach focuses on determining whether the Company has the power to direct the activities of the VIE that most significantly affect the VIE's economic performance and whether the Company has the obligation to absorb losses or the right to receive benefits that could potentially be significant to the VIE.
 For all periods presented, the Company has determined that it is the primary beneficiary in all of its operational VIEs.
 The Company evaluates its relationships with the VIEs on an ongoing basis to ensure that it continues to be the primary beneficiary.
 All significant intercompany accounts and transactions have been eliminated.
-Gains and losses from the translation of all foreign currency financial statements are recorded in accumulated other comprehensive loss, net within stockholders' equity.
-The Company prepares its financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+Gains and losses from the translation of all foreign currency financial statements are recorded in accumulated other comprehensive loss, net, within stockholders' equity.
+The Company prepares its financial statements in conformity with GAAP.